Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 Special Considerations for Older Homes

-• Galvanized or polybutylene plumbing: These materials corrode and fail over time; insurers may require replacement before issuing or renewing a policy
+• Galvanized or polybutylene plumbing: These materials corrode and fail over time and may require replacement before renewal

 • Foundation and structural integrity: Homes with visible settlement issues must have documented evidence of monitoring and repair